 - The MFM is not willing to learn new information from sources you bring in or consult with other doctors at a different hospital.

 - The MFM is only willing to do the minimum amount (or less) of monitoring required.

 - Your MFM is not willing to let you be part of the decision making process and does not share specific test results with you.

-Notice, none of the red flags refer to lack of experience with ISO pregnancies.
+Notice, none of the red flags refer to lack of experience with alloimmunized pregnancies.
 Even doctors who have rarely encountered this disorder can be wonderful MFMs as long as they are humble and willing to learn about it (except when it comes to the actual surgical procedures like IUTs and amnios.
 Only let very experienced MFMs perform those procedures on you.)
-Some of the most proactive MFMs I’ve read about are those who started off not knowing much about ISO pregnancies or how to treat them.
+Some of the most proactive MFMs I’ve read about are those who started off not knowing much about alloimmunized pregnancies or how to treat them.
 They did their research, contacted other doctors, asked questions, listened to their patients, referred their patients to more experienced MFMs when necessary and were willing to try new treatments to save the babies, and they did.